ballerina-platform/module-ballerinax-azure-storage-service/README.md

 * Java 11 Installed
 Java Development Kit (JDK) with version 11 is required.

-* Ballerina SLP8 Installed
+* Ballerina Alpha 2 Installed
-Ballerina Swan Lake Preview Version 8 is required.
+Ballerina Swan Lake Alpha 2 is required.

 * Shared Access Signature (SAS) or One of the Access Key for authentication